Desert Solitaire: Themes and style

 In his narrative, Abbey is both an individual, solitary and independent, and a member of a greater ecosystem, as both predator and prey.
 This duality ultimately allows him the freedom to prosper, as "love flowers best in openness in freedom."

 Abbey's overall entrancement with the desert, and in turn its indifference towards man, is prevalent throughout his writings.
-To Abbey, the desert represents both the end to one life and the beginning of another:
+To Abbey, the desert represents both the end of one life and the beginning of another:

 The finest quality of this stone, these plants and animals, this desert landscape is the indifference manifest to our presence, our absence, our staying or our going.
 Whether we live or die is a matter of absolutely no concern whatsoever to the desert.
 Let men in their madness blast every city on earth into black rubble and envelope the entire planet in a cloud of lethal gas – the canyons and hills, the springs and rocks will still be here, the sunlight will filter through, water will form and warmth shall be upon the land and after sufficient time, now matter how long, somewhere, living things will emerge and join and stand once again, this time perhaps to take a different and better course.

 Like Thoreau's Walden and Leopold's A Sand County Almanac, Abbey adopts a style of narrative in Desert Solitaire that compresses multiple years of observations and experiences into a singular narrative that follows the timeline of a single cycle of the seasons.
 In this process, many of the events and characters described are often fictionalized in many key respects, and the account is not entirely true to the author's actual experiences, highlighting the importance of the philosophical and aesthetic qualities of the writing rather than its strict adherence to an autobiographical genre.